Child Advocacy Center

 Providers work with both the child and non-offending caregiver(s) to address Adverse Childhood Experience (ACE) scores, learn how these scores impact their physical health, and share resources and tools to help the family reduce symptoms related to their ACE score.
 TF-CBT can reduce depression and anxiety symptoms and enhance coping skills which facilitates improved emotional well-being, self-esteem, relationships, and personal empowerment.
 Successful completion of TF-CBT shows an 80% reduction in Post Traumatic Stress Disorder symptoms.

 One Place plans to expand mental health services with additional clinicians and therapeutic modalities as part of the SECU Hope Center project.
+Click here to help fund the future of child mental health at the SECU Hope Center.

 OUR